awslabs/sockeye/README.md

 ## Installation

-The easiest way to use Sockeye is with [Docker](https://www.docker.com) or [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
+The easiest way to run Sockeye is with [Docker](https://www.docker.com) or [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
-To build a Docker image of Sockeye with all features enabled, run the build script:
+To build a Sockeye image with all features enabled, run the build script:

 ```bash
 bash sockeye_contrib/docker/build.sh
 ```

+See the [Dockerfile README](sockeye_contrib/docker/README.md) for more information.

 ## Documentation